marcmylemans/marcmylemans.github.io/_posts/2026-06-15-home-server-now-what-5-things.md

 * **VM operator:** can manage the virtual machines that already exist (start, stop, change settings, take snapshots) but **cannot create new ones** and **cannot touch the storage layer**.
 In Proxmox terms, the privilege that controls "can create a VM" is `VM.Allocate`.
 Leave it out and they can drive the cars but not build new ones.
 Give no `Datastore.\*` privileges and the storage layer stays invisible to them.
 * **Full admin:** can create VMs (`VM.Allocate` included) and manage storage (`Datastore.Allocate`, `Datastore.AllocateSpace`, `Datastore.Audit`).
 Proxmox ships a built-in `PVEAdmin` role that already covers this, so you may not even build it by hand. `\[VERIFY: current Proxmox role/privilege names]`

-`\[SCREENSHOT: the custom VM-operator role in Proxmox, the privilege checklist with VM.Allocate and Datastore.\* deliberately unchecked]`

 Then you wire it up: create a group per job, assign the role to the *group* at a *path* (a path is just where the permission applies, scope it to everything or to a single resource pool), and drop your user into the group.
 From then on, managing who-can-do-what is just managing group membership.
 That's how it's done in a real shop, and you just set it up at home.